 This involves cases where the complainant was under your care, supervision or authority, for example, where you are the complainant’s carer, baby-sitter, teacher, or even an employer.

-3. Where the complainant has a serious intellectual disability:
+3. Where the complainant has a cognitive impairment:

 This includes cases where the complainant had ‘below average intellectual function,’ which meant that they required assistance and supervision with daily activities.

 Examples of ‘intellectual disabilities’ may include cases where the victim has a developmental disorder, a neurological disorder, dementia, a severe mental illness or a brain injury.

 54 Where the complainant has a serious physical disability: